Jason2Brownlee/blog/content/posts/new-type-of-writing.md

     image: /blog/pics/Just-in-Time-Ghostwriting.webp
 ---

 I'm writing a novella.
 Fiction.
+I'm sure you can [guess the genre](/blog/posts/ergodic-literature/).

 And I'm leaning heavily on LLMs.